OtmanAndour/react-beach-resort/README.md

-This is a react Beach Resort website.
+This is a React Beach Resort rooms website.

 You can access the website online via this link: https://my-react-beach-resort-app.netlify.app/